Indigenous Integrated Team Care Program (ITC)

 1. Care Coordination

-Care Coordination is provided by the SNPHN Aboriginal Health Care Coordinators who work collaboratively with people and their general practices, Aboriginal health services, medical specialists, allied health professionals and community services to assist in the provision of culturally sensitive health care and services.
+Care Coordination is provided by the NSLHD Aboriginal Health Care Coordinators who work collaboratively with people and their general practices, Aboriginal health services, medical specialists, allied health professionals and community services to assist in the provision of culturally sensitive health care and services.

 For Aboriginal and Torres Strait Islanders enrolled on the ITC program Care Coordinator can: